-Channel Islands National Park is just a short boat ride from Ventura, California and offers camping, kayaking, hiking, diving, and more.
+Whether you’re looking to go camping, kayaking, hiking, or diving, Channel Islands National Park offers it all and is just a short boat ride from Ventura, California.

-Use our Channel Islands National Park guide to plan a quick day trip off the grid, or better yet a full weekend of island time.
+Use this Channel Islands National Park guide to plan a quick off-grid day trip or, better yet, a full weekend of island time.

 Where is Channel Islands National Park?

-The Channel Islands National Park is located about 20 miles off the coast of California near the Southern California cities of Ventura & Santa Barbara.
-Year-round you can access the islands from Ventura & Oxnard, CA which is only 1.5 hours from Los Angeles, 3 hours from San Diego & 5 hours from San Fransisco.
+Channel Islands National Park is located about 20 miles off the coast of California near the cities of Ventura & Santa Barbara.
+You can access the islands year-round from Ventura & Oxnard, CA which are only 1.5 hours from Los Angeles, 3 hours from San Diego & 5 hours from San Francisco.

 The Best Time to Visit Channel Islands National Park